 You know which market you want to trade on and you’ve worked out how to use some market indicators to analyze price data, but have you chosen your “forex lot size”?

 Most learning will apply before the trade itself, but there are some key elements to a trade which might not be self-explanatory.
 Firstly, you need to decide the nature of your trade.
-Do you want to leverage funds with a CFD, hedge your investment with correlated assets or something else?
+Do you want to leverage funds, hedge your investment with correlated assets or something else?
 After determining this, you’ll need to confront the forex style pricing, which will certainly include “lot sizes”.

 There are four different lot size categories: standard, mini, micro, and nano.
 A standard lot is 100,000 units of a currency.
 A mini lot is 10,000.
 A micro lot is 1,000 and a nano lot is 100.
 Let’s apply this forex lot size chart to an imaginary currency pairing between British pounds and US dollars.
 Remember, currencies always come in pairs: the currency you are buying and the currency you are selling.
 If you buy a standard lot of British pounds and the exchange rate is 1.40 GBP/USD then you are purchasing £100,000 for $140,000.